7 Kettlebell Workouts for Full-Body Strength Training

 6. Kettlebell Lateral Lunges: Lower Body and Core Activation

 The lateral lunge with a kettlebell is a great way to work the lower body, specifically the glutes, quads, hamstrings, and inner thighs.
 It also engages the core for stability and balance.
-This exercise is particularly beneficial for leg and glute workouts.

 Muscle Groups Targeted | Benefits | Variations |